-Living in such a large and skyscraper-orientated city, I have begun to slowly develop a distorted definition of what it means to be in nature.
-When I lived in California, being in genuine nature would consist of hiking up to field on a hill, surrounded by bugs and trees, where the closest thing to the rest of the modern world was the cell tower a few hills away.
-Now, my view of “being in nature” consists of running through the concrete-laden, streetlight-lit riverside park.
-Here, beautiful buildings tower over you, obstructing the sun from your eyes.
+Living in a large and skyscraper-orientated city, I’ve slowly developed a distorted definition of what it means to be ‘in nature’.
+When I lived in California, being in nature would be hiking to a field on a hill behind my house, surrounded by bugs, deer, and trees, where the closest thing to the modern world was a hidden cell-tower several hills away.
+Now, my view of nature is putting on my running shoes and jogging over concrete and asphalt to the streetlight-lit Riverside Drive Park that runs along The Hudson River.
+Here in NYC, beautiful buildings tower over you, obstructing the sun from your eyes.

-So, I spent the last two weeks in Baltimore at Johns Hopkins, taking a class on laboratory studies (fun fact: we chose a plant from a garden and extracted its DNA and did some more complicated stuff and then sent it in for sequencing— also relates to nature 🙂 ).
+So, I spent the last two weeks at Johns Hopkins University, taking a class on laboratory studies (fun fact: we chose a plant from a garden and extracted its DNA and did some more complicated stuff and then sent it in for sequencing— also relates to nature 🙂 ).

-After the class ended, I was able to spend a couple of days at a childhood friend’s aunt and uncle’s house in Baltimore.
-My friend, who lives in California, was spending the summer working in Baltimore at Johns Hopkins hospital and lived with her aunt and uncle.
-Going to this house completely altered my distorted view of what it meant to live naturally.
-We spent a couple days canoeing around their mini-lake, going on jogs in their backyard, which also happened to be the woods, and cooking meals with veggies picked directly from their garden.
-We made a delicious casserole with potatoes and basil that we had picked 30 minutes before cooking.
-The dish was not only incredible but was the freshest-tasting dish that I had eaten since I moved to New York City.
+After the class ended, I was able to spend a few days at my childhood friend’s aunt and uncle’s house outside of Baltimore.
+My friend, who lives in California, was spending the summer working at Johns Hopkins hospital and living with her aunt and uncle.
+Visiting this house and property altered my distorted view of what it meant to live naturally.
+We spent time canoeing around their mini-lake, going on jogs in their backyard, which also happened to be a wooded forest, and cooking meals with veggies picked directly from their personal garden.
+We made a delicious casserole with potatoes and basil that we had harvested 30 minutes earlier.
+The meal was not only incredible but also the freshest-tasting dish that I had tasted since moving to New York City.

-When I got home I decided that I wanted to try to cook more plant-based and natural recipes.
-While I can’t build a garden on my roof, I can cook using ingredients that were grown in soil.
-I found this plant-based recipe soon after getting back and quickly got cooking.
+When I arrived back home, I decided that I wanted to cook more plant-based and natural recipes.
+While I can’t build a garden on my roof, I can focus on preparing meals using ingredients in their original form from when they were grown in soil.
+I found this plant-based recipe soon after returning from Baltimore and quickly got cooking.

-Like the casserole, this dish tasted so fresh and didn’t taste anything close to artificial or creamy.
-When taking a bite of this dish, it was evident that no ingredient in this dish was created directly from a factory.
+Like the casserole that I loved in Baltimore, this dish tasted so fresh and didn’t taste anything close to artificial or too creamy.
+From my first spoonful, it was clear that none of the ingredients were factory created.
 So delicious and so fresh.
 ENJOY!

 2-3 Tbsp olive oil